UniversalDependencies/docs/_bor/feat/Voice.md

 ### <a name="CauInc">`CauInc`</a>: Causative inceptive

 Causative inceptive is similar in meaning to a causative, but it inlcudes the _Aktionsart_ notion of an event that begins to take place.
-It is expressd by the suffix -_go_.
+It is expressed by the suffix -_go_.

 #### Example